A Love of Learning Starts Here

 It’s a mixed-age class.

-Because the learning is individualized, your child can work at her own pace while participating in a mixed age classroom community.
-Younger children benefit from example, and learn from the activities of the older children, while each older child gains the self-confidence that comes with responsibility and leadership.
+Because the learning is individualized, your child can work at her own pace while participating in a mixed-age classroom community.
+Younger children benefit from examples, and learn from the activities of the older children, while each older child gains the self-confidence that comes with responsibility and leadership.

 The children are very independent.

 Often, children who don’t do things for themselves simply don’t know how or haven’t been given the chance.
 Here children have both.
 We carefully teach your child how to care for her own needs and provide opportunities to practice and improve.
 When she can successfully care for herself and the environment in which she lives, her demeanor becomes one of self-accomplishment and self-confidence